web-generative-ui/web-generative-ui/CONTRIBUTING.md

 We strive to create a welcoming and inclusive community.
 Please:
 - Follow our [Code of Conduct](CODE_OF_CONDUCT.md).
 - Be respectful and constructive in discussions.
-- Help others by answering questions in issues or on our [Discord server](https://discord.gg/your-invite).

 ## Getting Help
-- **Documentation**: Check the [docs/](docs/) folder or [wiki](https://github.com/username/web-generative-ui/wiki) for detailed guides.
-- **Issues**: Search or ask questions on [GitHub Issues](https://github.com/username/web-generative-ui/issues).
+- **Issues**: Search or ask questions on [GitHub Issues](https://github.com/Piplip/web-generative-ui/issue).
-- **Community**: Join our [Discord server](https://discord.gg/your-invite) for real-time discussions.
-- **Email**: For private inquiries, contact [support@webgenerativeui.com](mailto:support@webgenerativeui.com).

 ## Acknowledgments
 Thank you for contributing to Web Generative UI!
 Your efforts help us build a more dynamic, AI-driven web.
 Special thanks to all contributors and the open-source community for inspiring this project.